 Although I had recently made some small changes to our bedroom (while I was actually nesting before baby), it somehow felt unfinished and not exactly how I wanted it.
 For a while I wanted a new headboard, pillow arrangement, plant, and a piece of wall decor that would complete the space.
 But, like all specific things you search for, I never found it.

 Well, Mamas, after countless hours perusing the aisles of Target and HomeGoods in vain, I found it.
 And it’s so me.

-This gorgeous macrame piece is by EvergreenBohemian, and you have to check out her shop on Etsy for way more than just wall accents.
-She makes jewelry, favors, art… Kahlia is such a talented little lady!
+This gorgeous macrame piece is from MettaWeaving – you have to check out Kahlia’s work!
+She does way more than just wall accents and decor pieces.
+She makes beautiful jewelry, favors, art… Kahlia is such a talented little lady!
 I fell in love with this Tree of Life wall tapestry and it literally makes me smile every time I look at it.
 What a positive piece to have in our bedroom.
 I’m so happy with it.

 Side note: I became frustrated with our original iron headboard from Pier 1, because, as beautiful as it was, it was way too impractical.
 Do you know how many times I sat up with my back against the metal to breastfeed?
 Not cool.